mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 There are some things you should know before we really get started.

-I am one of the laziest people you will ever meet.
+I am one of the laziest people you will ever meet.<br>
-I am a designer by trade.
+I am a designer by trade.<br>
-I don't have a background in computer science.
+I don't have a background in computer science.<br>
-My degree is in studio art and it's from a small school in Ohio.
+My degree is in studio art and it's from a small school in Ohio.<br>

 As much as I might talk about some technical things, just remember all I'm trying to do is figure out how to design the most amount of great stuff in the shortest amount of time with the least amount of effort possible.

 Terminal, command-line text editors, these are just tools to help us build beautiful products.
 They shouldn't be scary.

 Computers are here to do the boring stuff for us.
 And We should let them.
 Because the less time we spend doing boring dumb stuff, the more time we can spend thinking about fun things.
 Like memes and gifs and cats.